-According to the National Severe Storms Laboratory, most thunderstorms take place during the late afternoon period.
+According to the National Severe Storms Laboratory, most thunderstorms occur in the late afternoon.
 They can also form during the early evening as the storm requires heat from the day to form.
 Notably, many of them spring up during the summer and spring months.

 Although you may notice that particular clouds block the sunlight during this period, sunsets still emit colors as the light filters through.
 On warm days, shorter wavelengths of blue light are scattered quickly, leaving the sky with vivid colors on the yellow-orange-red end of the spectrum.
 As a result, the same process that initiates brilliant colors at sunset makes the sky turn orange or yellow when a storm is brewing.

 In some cases, a storm brewing can turn the sky green.
-In some instances, depending on the area, the yellow might serve as a sign of a tornado or hurricane.
-Since thunderstorms usually occur during warmer periods like the late afternoon, the hue can indicate you to prepare for the storm ahead.
+Depending on the area, when the sky appears yellow, it might serve as a sign of a tornado or hurricane.
+Since thunderstorms usually occur during warmer periods like the late afternoon, the hue can indicate you need to prepare for the storm ahead.
 The visible glowy atmospheric effect presents an eerie-looking yet stunning background.

 You might be wondering what determines the colors of the sky at certain periods, like when the sun is setting or rising.

-The specific details, however, come about due to particular light wavelengths and particle sizes.
-On a regular day, molecules in the air tend to scatter wavelengths of blue and violet more than other colors.
+The specific details, however, come about due to particular light wavelengths and varying sizes of atmospheric particles.
+On a regular day, molecules in the air tend to scatter violet and blue wavelengths more than other colors.
 This explains why you’ll notice bright blues on a clear day.

-During sunset, you’ll notice that the sun is low on the horizon.
+You’ll notice that the sun is low on the horizon during sunset.
 As a result, the sunlight rays pass through more air than when the sun is high in the sky.
 Since the light passes through more air during this period, more particles exist to scatter this light.
-This phenomenon scatters more blues out of sight resulting in yellow light to the human eye.
+This phenomenon scatters more blues out of sight, resulting in yellow light to the human eye.

-Another unusual sign that brings about the yellow hues is the presence of dust particles, water droplets, and moisture.
+Another unusual sign that brings about the yellow tint is the presence of dust particles, water droplets, and moisture.
 This could also cause a reddish and dark-looking tone.

 The University of Nottingham found that the dust had come all the way from the Sahara, after passing through the African continent before making its way to Europe due to Storm Ophelia.
 People residing in parts of England, including the southwest and midlands, noticed this change.

-Apart from the dust, moisture also contributes to changes in the hue.
+Apart from dust storms, moisture also contributes to changes in the hue.
 The red hue has the longest wavelength in the color spectrum.
-Since shorter ones like blues scatter and break up, they aren’t as visible as red.
-In such instances, we see such warm colors as an indication of high dust and moisture.
+Since shorter ones like blues scatter and break up aren’t as visible as red, in such instances, we see such warm colors as an indication of high dust and moisture.
 Depending on the amount of dust, you may also notice an orange hue.